nmpriya-qa/python_SDET/README.md

-# python_SDET
+# python_practice
-Hi All, This is a collection of interview problems for Python SDETS.
-It will include python , selenium and pytest concepts.
-Hope it helps in someway.
+Hi All, This is a collection of interview and practice problems in python.